 Former Chief Justice Charles Evans Hughes once noted that the Supreme Court is “distinctly American in concept and function.”
 He was certainly right!
 Very few other courts around the world have such an important role in government.

-- In 1981, Sandra Day O’Connor became the first woman to serve on the Supreme Court.
-As of March 2011, three women — Ruth Bader Ginsburg, Sonia Sotomayor and Elena Kagan — are serving on the Supreme Court simultaneously.
+• In 1981, Sandra Day O'Connor became the first woman to serve on the Supreme Court.
+Currently three women, Ruth Bader Ginsburg, Sonia Sotomayor, and Elena Kagan, are serving on the Supreme Court.